JeffFaer/ThrowingStream/README.md

 ````

 ###How can I use this library in my project?
- 1. [Clone the repository](http://git-scm.com/book/en/Git-Basics-Getting-a-Git-Repository#Cloning-an-Existing-Repository) and use maven to generate a .jar file:
+ - [Clone the repository](http://git-scm.com/book/en/Git-Basics-Getting-a-Git-Repository#Cloning-an-Existing-Repository) and use maven to generate a .jar file:
 ````
 git clone https://github.com/JeffreyFalgout/ThrowingStream
-cd ThrowingStream
+cd ThrowingStream/
 mvn package
 ````
- 2. Download a .jar from the [releases](https://github.com/JeffreyFalgout/ThrowingStream/releases) page
+ - Download a .jar from the [releases](https://github.com/JeffreyFalgout/ThrowingStream/releases) page
- 3. Maven central:
+ - [Maven central][mvn-link]:
 ````
 <dependency>
     <groupId>com.github.jeffreyfalgout</groupId>